-He’s a keynote speaker on communicating with impact and this summer his show about the mistakes business speakers make ‘What Are You Talking About?’ ran for 23 shows at the Edinburgh Festival Fringe.
+He’s a motivational speaker to energise your team.
+He’s a keynote speaker on communicating with impact and his show about the mistakes business speakers make, ‘What Are You Talking About?’ ran for 23 shows at the Edinburgh Festival Fringe in 2019.

 Jeremy cut his teeth as a broadcaster on student radio before doing a postgrad in radio journalism and then working as a news and sports reporter.
 He joined the BBC in 1987, going on to work as reporter and presenter on TV and radio, both locally, nationally and internationally on the BBC World Service.